daos-stack/daos/docs/dev/documentation.md

 ```

 It is useful to save the logs from the `mike deploy` invocation.
-These logs will contain warnings about pages that exisit but are not
+These logs will contain warnings about pages that exist but are not
 linked anywhere in the navigation structure, and other issues.

 The new website can be tested locally by running `mike serve` on the machine